-This course provides an introduction to the principles and methods of economic analysis.
-The course examines how households and firms make economic decisions.
-It also analyzes the efficiency of scarce resource allocation under a range of market structures.
+In this course, students are introduced to the principles and methods of economic analysis.
+Students examine how households and firms make economic decisions.
+They also analyze the efficiency of scarce resource allocation under a range of market structures.

 ECON2000 Macroeconomics 42.0 Hours